Azure/azure-sdk-for-c/sdk/iot/doc/how_to_esp8266_nodemcu.md

     $ ./generate_arduino_zip_library.sh
     ```

-    This will create a local file named `azure-sdk-for-c.zip` containing the the whole [Azure SDK for C](https://github.com/Azure/azure-sdk-for-c) as an Arduino library.
+    This will create a local file named `azure-sdk-for-c.zip` containing the whole [Azure SDK for C](https://github.com/Azure/azure-sdk-for-c) as an Arduino library.

 02. Run the Arduino IDE